sumanb007/kubernetes/sample-project/README.md

    - This requires manually creating PVCs in the new namespace that are bound to the existing PVs (which were used in the default namespace).
 - Or, **Copy the data from the old PVs to the new PVs**.
    - This can be done by creating a temporary data migration pod that mounts both the old PVC and the new PVC and copies the data.

-The second option is more safer,
+The second option is more safer, because it does not require changing the PV bindings.
+Also, it leaves the old data intact as a backup.

+So we start scaling down the MongoDB StatefulSet in the new namespace.
+This ensures that the MongoDB pods are not running while we copy the data and prevents data corruption during backup.